-All dogs need certain vitamins and minerals in order to thrive.
+All dogs need certain vitamins and minerals to thrive.
 Fortunately, these can all be found in a complete and balanced diet.
 If you are feeding your dog a commercial diet with the AAFCO label, then the food contains all the vitamins and minerals necessary to keep your dog healthy.
 You can take this a step further and choose a diet made with high-quality ingredients.
 Many experts agree that the vitamins and minerals in diets made with high-quality ingredients are more easily absorbed and used by your dog's body.

 If you choose to feed a home-prepared diet to your dog, then you may need to add vitamins and minerals to make the food complete and balanced.
-It is essential that you work with your veterinarian to find the right recipes and source the appropriate vitamins, minerals, and supplements.
+You must work with your veterinarian to find the right recipes and source the appropriate vitamins, minerals, and supplements.
 Consider using a website like BalanceIt.com or PetDiets.com.
 These sites are excellent tools to help you create a recipe that is complete and balanced.
 You can even develop recipes for dogs with specific health concerns.
 If the homemade diet is intended to treat a certain condition, your vet may prefer to refer you to a veterinary nutritionist to help you develop the right diet for your dog.

 If you are feeding your dog a complete and balanced diet, there is generally no reason to supplement with vitamins and minerals.
-In fact, adding supplements can actually cause problems if your dog gets too much of something.
+Adding supplements can cause problems if your dog gets too much of something.
 For example, adequate Vitamin A is important for a dog's metabolism and immune system, but too much can cause serious toxicity.
 Vitamin A overdose can cause loss of appetite, lethargy, joint pain and stiffness, weight loss, GI problems, and more.

 Only give your dog vitamins, minerals, or supplements in the following situations: